ogobrecht/console/README.md

 - Additional methods to manage logging mode of sessions and to see the current status of the package console:
   - [X] [console.init](docs/console.md#init) & [exit](docs/console.md#exit) the
-    logging mode for a specific client identifier
+    logging mode for a specific session by the client identifier
   - [X] [console.my_client_identifier](docs/console.md#my_client_identifier) &
     [my_log_level](docs/console.md#my_log_level)
   - [X] [console.context_is_available](docs/console.md#context_is_available) &